 Jane Dudley has enjoyed conservatism and photography for over 30 years.
 After looking around at the mediocre state of affairs of political photography as it exists on the right, she decided to start making better images, to document Virginia Republicans and to inspire them to make more of an effort to put a fine face on their fine ideas.
 She is a graduate of the University of Virginia and works in new media.
 She is also an associate member of ASMP.
 E-mail Jane.

 E M Barner

 E M Barner, the blogger formerly known as DCH / De Civitate Hominis (“concerning the city of man”), writes from a Northern Virginia perspective.
 Barner has been active in Republican politics and policy since 1994 – as a grassroots volunteer, party leader, and professional.
+She was elected to the RPV State Central Committee in 2012.
 Her professional experience has included work in Richmond as a Virginia State Senate aide and on Capitol Hill in the press shop of a Congressman from Missouri.
 She enjoys reading or conversing about theology, philosophy and politics – in that order – as well as vacationing in Virginia state parks with her husband and dog.
-E-mail DCH.
+E-mail Eve.

 Jason Kenney has blogged at J’s Notes since 2001, is the director of RedStormPAC providing online fundraising for Republican candidates in Virginia, and co-founder of K6 Consulting.
 He is a graduate from Virginia Commonwealth University and resides in Richmond, Virginia.
 E-mail Jason.